-- Higher FPFs tend to reward energy limited plant e.g. Hydro and Pumped Storage this is easily explained as the availability of these units is calculated in a way which maximises their availability at times of low margin.
-For a range of FPFs from 0.1 to 1 payments for hydro units change by +29% while payments for pumped storage units' change by +35% from a low FPF to a high FPF.
-See Figure 4.2 for more detail. - Higher FPFs tend to penalise wind units this is because at times when the wind output is highest this actually causes the margin to be higher and consequently the payments to be lower i.e. these units tend to be 'available' during periods of high margin and 'not available' during periods of low margin.
-For a range of FPFs from 0.1 to 1, payments change by -37% from a low FPF to a high FPF. - Payments to thermal plant is largely indifferent to different values of FPF.
-For a range of FPFs from 0.1 to 1 payments change by -2% from a low FPF to a high FPF.
+- Higher FPFs tend to best reward energy limited plant e.g. Hydro/Pump this is easily explained as the availability of these units is calculated in a way which maximises their availability at times of low margin.
+Payments change by a total of 34% from a low FPF to a high FPF for Hydro and Pump units. - Higher FPFs tend to penalise wind units this is because at times when the wind output is highest this actually causes the margin to be higher and consequently the payments to be lower i.e. these units tend to be 'available' during periods of high margin and 'not available' during periods of low margin.
+Payments decrease by 33% from a low FPF to a high FPF. - Payments to thermal plants are largely indifferent for different values of FPF.
+Payments change by 2% from a low FPF to a high FPF.